igvteam/igv-docs/igv-docs/docs/IGV-Web/IGV-Web_UserGuide.md

 ![](./images/GenesExpanded.png)
 ![](./images/GenesSquished.png)

+!!! tip " "
-> **Note:** Changing the display mode does not affect the track height.
+    Changing the display mode does not affect the track height.
 A scrollbar will be added to the track if it is too short to display all the lines.
 To increase or decrease the track height, select `Set track height` from the gear menu.